furusystems/jquery-activity-timer/README.md

 #### Methods

 	start():Void   - Will start the timer unless it already is already running. pause():Void   - Will pause the timer, and store the remainingTime for when the timer resumes.
 	                 Use the start method to resume an paused timer. stop():Void    - Will stop the timer.
 	                 Use the start method to start an stopped timer.

 	destroy():Void - Will stop and destroy and remove all references the object is holding onto making it available for gc.
 	                 Trying to use an activityTimer where the `destroy` method has been called will result into errors.

 	getElapsedTime():Number   - Returns the time in ms since the last activity getRemainingTime():Number - Returns the time before the next idle event is to be triggered, unless there is activity which will reset the remainingTime.

 ## Changelog

+* `v 0.0.8` - Events renamed to match Documentation.
 * `v 0.0.5` - Documentation; `activityTimer.active` property.
 * `v 0.0.4` - Initial Release